-Standard Residential Lease Agreements
+Standard Residential Lease Agreement Templates

 A Standard Residential Lease Agreement is a legal contract formed between a landlord and a tenant that allows the tenant to live in a home, apartment, or condo in exchange for consistent rent payments.
 In contract terms, the person renting the property is called the “lessee,” and the landlord is formally known as the “lessor.”
 The common term of a standard lease is one (1) year, although the length is ultimately up to the landlord to decide.